-In theatres and streaming online now!
-DVD coming soon!
+In theatres, on DVD and Blu Ray, and streaming online now!

 Colours of the Alphabet is the latest in a series of documentaries directed by Scotland based, New Zealand born Alastair Cole on the subtle, intimate and often amusing reality of living in a multilingual world.